 1. Mix the Solution

-In a bowl, combine a tablespoon of vinegar and a tablespoon of clear dish soap.
+In a bowl, combine a tablespoon of distilled white vinegar and a tablespoon of clear dish soap.
 Add two cups of warm water and stir well to combine.

 Take Note